Experience the Freedom Trail

 You can experience the Freedom Trail as you like.
 Grab a map and follow the line on your own, or join a walking tour with the costumed guides from The Freedom Trail Foundation or a free tour offered by the National Park Service.
 (Note: scheduled public tours do not allow time to actually go inside any of the sites).
 You can visit an individual site, like the Paul Revere House, or spend a day (or two!) seeing it all.
 Only groups require advance reservations.
 See our group page for details.

-We recommend the Patriot Pass for a discounted admission to two of the sites that charge admission fees (Old South Meeting House and Paul Revere House).
+We recommend the Patriot Pass for admission to two of the sites that charge admission fees (Old South Meeting House and Paul Revere House).

 Old South Meeting House – Where the Boston Tea Party Began

 Paul Revere House – Home of the Patriot and Silversmith

 Just $11.00 for adults, and $2.00 for children, for two of Boston’s most famous Freedom Trail sites.